As part of the SAT Suite of Assessments, the PSAT 8/9 makes it easier for students to navigate a path through high school, college, and career.

 Schools and districts can order components of the SAT Suite through our test ordering site.
 Contact your regional office for an access code if you've misplaced it.

-Where to Get Scores
+When and Where to Get Scores

 Before test day, contract districts can use bulk registration to submit information electronically and securely.
 Users will be able to print pre-identification labels for student answer sheets, saving time on test day.
 Learn more about bulk registration.